Kedar-Materials-by-Design-Lab/Harnessing-GPT-3.5-for-Text-Parsing-in-Solid-State-Synthesis-case-study-of-ternary-chalchogenides/README.md

 We provide 3 datasets
 1. gold_standard - manually extracted CuInTe/Se
-2. silver_standard - GPT extracted CuInTe/Se
+2. silver_standard - GPT extracted from gold_standard
 3. exchsp - GPT-extract ternary chalcogenides

-To run the same prompts, use LLM_data_extraction_template with utils, and put your PDFs in a directory.
+To run the same prompts, download LLM_data_extraction_template.ipynb and utils.py, and follow the instructions in the notebook.